rohanchandane/DataStructures-Algorithm/Readme.md

             - Save, read, update or delete
         - Who creates and perform operations
             - Computer programs
-                - What is?
+                - Computer program: What is it?
                     - Step by step instruction to solve problem
                     - for machine
                     - Written at implementation time
                     - Once written - Tested
-                - Computer programs (for computer 💻): composed of 2 things
+                - Computer programs (are for computer 💻): composed of 2 things
                     - **Data**
                         - Variable: data stored in variable
                         - Data types: